Creating your Ultimate Itinerary for Paris

 Île de la Cité

 The Île de la Cité is the island in the River Seine in the centre of Paris.
-It is the home of Notre Dame, the royal chapel of Sainte-Chapelle, as well as the city’s first hospital: the Hôtel-Dieu.
+It is the home of one of the most famous landmarks in France, Notre Dame, the royal chapel of Sainte-Chapelle, as well as the city’s first hospital: the Hôtel-Dieu.
 It is also the site of the city’s oldest surviving bridge, the Pont Neuf.

 It is also home to the Prefecture de Police, and the Palais de Justice, The Mémorial des Martyrs de la Déportation, a memorial to the 200,000 people deported from Vichy France to the Nazi concentration camps during the Second World War, is located at the eastern end of the island.